FF-Plugins-Active/FF_PugiXml/README.md

 # USAGE
 * Create a C++ project.
 * Create a folder which named "Plugins"
 * Copy plugin to that folder.
-Name should be FF_PugiXml.
+Name should be "FF_PugiXml".
-* Delete Binaries, Intermediate and Saved folder of your project.
+* Delete "Binaries, Intermediate and Saved" folders of your project.
-* Right click to your .uproject and select "Generate Visual Studio Project Files"
+* Right click to your ".uproject" and select "Generate Visual Studio Project Files"
-* Open your project's .sln file
+* Open your project's ".sln" file
-* Press F5.
+* Press "F5".
 It will build plugin.
+After that, You can copy it to your blueprint only projects.

 # NOTE
 * We don't use Rider.
 So, we can't help you if you have a problem about adding external plugins to your build list.